 Step-by-step recipe instructions

-2. In a large pot heat up the oil, add the bay leaf, chopped garlic, ginger, onion and celery and cook gently for 3-4 minutes until softened, stirring often.
+1.Cook onion and garlic: In a medium sized pot heat up 1 tablespoon of oil, add the garlic and onion and cook gently for 3-4 minutes until softened, stirring often.

-6. Puree until smooth.
-Top up with more stock if needed, adjust seasoning and serve!
+4. Puree: Puree the soup until velvety smooth.
+Adjust the seasoning and top up with the remaining stock if needed, and serve!

 Top tips

-- It is important to remove the soup from the heat before adding in the butternut squash.
-The squash will have fully cooked in the oven so by cooking it further in the soup some of its rich flavour may be lost.
+- Method: It is important to remove the soup from the heat before adding in the butternut squash in order to preserve all of its rich flavour (the squash will have fully cooked in the oven).

-- Puree the soup using either a stick blender or high speed blender (for a super smooth and creamy consistency).
+- Texture: Puree the soup using either a stick blender or high speed blender (for a super smooth and creamy texture).

 Equipment